Cedars of God: Early modern history

 From the 19th century onwards, the number of writers recording their visits increased substantially, and the number of cedars counted by the writers was in hundreds.
 Alphonse de Lamartine visited the place during his travel in Lebanon (1832–33), mentioning the cedars in some texts.
 In 1871, Edward Henry Palmer of the Palestine Exploration Fund described the cedars as follows:

 Descending by a steep zigzag path to the cedars, we pitched our camp and proceeded to examine the sacred and renowned grove, and could not repress a feeling of disappointment at its small extent, and the insignificant appearance of the trees.
 They consist of a little clump of trees of comparatively modern growth, not more than nine of them showing any indications of a respectable antiquity, and covering only about three acres of ground.
 They stand on a ridge consisting of five mounds and two spurs running nearly east and west, as in the accompanying plan.
 The whole number of trees we estimated at about 355; their size has also been grossly exaggerated, none of them being over 80ft. high.
-The ground is covered with débris of cedar and white limestone, and in the centre of the clump is a hideous little building, a Maronite chapel, the appointments of which are painfully poverty-stricken and inadequate.
-The trees have been lopped and otherwise maltreated, especially by the irrepressible tourist, who has been at infinite pains to cut his name on every available trunk.
-One tree, rather a large one, has a hole in it where a branch had broken away, and this has been enlarged into a chamber.
+The ground is covered with débris of cedar and white limestone ...
+The trees have been lopped and otherwise maltreated ...
 They are scrubby scanty specimens, and not half so fine as may be seen in many an English park.

-Concern for the protection of the biblical "cedars of God" goes back to 1876, when the 102 ha grove was surrounded by a high stone wall, paid for by Queen Victoria, to protect saplings from browsing by goats.
+Concern for the protection of the biblical "cedars of God" goes back to 1876, when the 102 ha grove was surrounded by a high stone wall, paid for by Augusta Victoria of Schleswig-Holstein to protect saplings from browsing by goats.
 Nevertheless, during World War I, British troops used cedar to build railroads.

-Henry Bordeaux came in 1922 and wrote, Yamilé, a story about the place.

-Recent history
+Modern history

+Henry Bordeaux visited Lebanon in 1922 and wrote Yamilé sous les cèdres (Yamilé under the cedars), a story about a Christian girl falling in love despite her family's wishes; she is shot dead under a cedar tree.
+A 1939 film was made by Charles d'Espinay of the story.

-Time, along with the exploitation of the Cedars’ wood and the effects of climate change, has led to a decrease in the number of cedar trees in Lebanon.
+Time, along with the exploitation of the wood and the effects of climate change, has led to a decrease in the number of cedar trees in Lebanon.
 However, Lebanon is still widely known for its cedar tree history, as they are the emblem of the country and the symbol of the Lebanese flag.
 The remaining trees survive in mountainous areas, where they are the dominant tree species.
 This is the case on the slopes of Mount Makmel that tower over the Kadisha Valley, where the Cedars of God are found at an altitude of more than 2000 m.
 Four trees have reached a height of 35 m, with their trunks reaching 12–14 m.

-World Heritage Site

-In 1998, the Cedars of God were added to the UNESCO list of World Heritage Sites.